 Just to the south in the little town of Penticton you’ll find Purple Lotus Yoga Studio.
 While it is a bit of a drive to get there, they do offer a six-week prenatal yoga series that focuses on stretching, breathing, and empowerment.
 The classes also focus on postpartum healing and are accessible to even those with no yoga experience.

 If prenatal yoga classes are something you have been looking for, then look no more, these places will provide many amazing options for you.
 Why not further celebrate the motherhood journey with a maternity photoshoot?
-Take a look at my Maternity Portfolio and reach out if you are interested in having me capture memories of this precious time.
+Take a look at my Maternity Portfolio and reach out if you are interested in having me capture your beautiful journey of pregnancy.

 Looking for more great content like this?
 Check out these posts: